Need2Revolt/FVWMoo/README.md

 Coming soon™ please bear with me 🐻
+TODO:
+- clean config
+- create separate repo for fvwm config only (and friends, conky urxvt)
+- add screenshots
+- create and publish the actual image

 # FVWMoo
 Custom FVWM config running on an Android proot image.
 Minimalistic and performance oriented, interaction is heavily mouse based.